How long did you wait for your very own “Save the Date” moment?

 Modern Jewish Wedding Invitations

-Incorporating Jewish tradition in your wedding invitations doesn’t mean you should create an invitation that looks like it’s from the 80’s, right?
+Incorporating traditional Jewish symbols in your wedding invitations doesn’t mean you should create an invitation from the Bronze age.

-After all, you’re not exactly using ink and paper to invite your friends & family (I hope).
+After all, you’re not exactly carving it on stone or using ink and paper to invite your friends & family (I hope).

 This Jewish wedding card was an easy choice for the “Top Modern Invitation” award.